scottgallant/xaprb-src/content/blog/2015/05/18/what-i-look-for-conference-proposal.md

   - Conferences
 date: 2015-05-18T13:51:18-05:00
 title: What I Look For In A Conference Proposal
+description: "Advice from a veteran conference committee member."
 ---

 I've written a few times before about how to write a good conference proposal.